Can the program be stopped without a reversal of progress (i.e. - shrinking) or negative side effects (i.e. - alopecia, hirsutism, etc.)?

 Phytoestrogen containing herbs can decrease estrogen production and estrogen sensitivity.
 However, herbs also have the potential to increase estrogen levels and estrogen sensitivity, when used in the right combinations, in the right amounts and during the right time respective to menstrual phase.

 The ebooks already address the theory of increasing estrogen response and estrogen sensitivity, and on balancing hormone effects for a balanced response.
-The program blogs already show positive effects from certain herb combinations when taken during certain phases.
+The program journals already show positive effects from certain herb combinations when taken during certain phases.
 Results on hormone levels are based on symptoms and are evidence based.

 Using one herb combination can be beneficial one day, and cause a problem the other day.
 Leaving off a single herb can also affect an otherwise potential beneficial herb combination to have not positive results.